alicanyuksel/labenlp/README.md

 ## TODO:

 - why not, add a database, so we could save the annotations and come back to it later to finish it.
-- some improvement for token management
+- JSON output for Q&A model